alexamies/chinesenotes.com/README.md

 gsutil web set -m index.html -e 404.html gs://$BUCKET
 ```

-Set the load balancer up after creating the Kubernetes cluster

-## Deploying to Production
 ### Set up a Cloud SQL Database
 New: Replacing management of the Mariadb database in a Kubernetes cluster
 Follow instructions in